 Overview

 Open Path Collective is a nonprofit network that provides affordable therapy to those in difficult financial circumstances.
-With therapy sessions ranging from $30 to $70, Open Path is a great option for those seeking quality care at a fraction of the average cost of traditional therapy.
-To access the network, users pay a one-time $65 membership fee and must meet eligibility requirements: Earning less than $100k annually and not having insurance coverage for therapy.
+With therapy sessions ranging from $40 to $70, Open Path is a great option for those seeking quality care at a fraction of the average cost of traditional therapy.
+To access the network, members pay a one-time $65 membership fee and must meet eligibility requirements, which involve earning less than $100k annually and not having insurance coverage for therapy.

-The network’s mission to make therapy accessible is evident in the network’s affordable pricing structure.
+The network’s mission to make therapy accessible is evident in its affordable pricing structure.
 With the one-time membership fee and flexible session pricing, Open Path offers a simple, straightforward solution for people who need therapy but may not have the means to pay higher rates.

 Read our Open Path Collective review for more details.